Liyana04/Lyana04/README.md

 </align>

-<h3 align="center"> A ui ux designer, illustrator and a novice programmer from Johor, Malaysia</h3>
+<h3 align="center"> A ui ux designer, illustrator and a programmer from Johor, Malaysia</h3>

 <br/>